cuba-platform/cuba-zk/README.md

 | 6.5.x            | 1.0.0          |
 | 6.5.0.RC1        | 0.1.0          |

-Add custom application component to your project:
+Add custom application component to your project (change the version part if needed):

-* Artifact group: `com.haulmont.addon.zookeeper`
-* Artifact name: `cubazk-global`
-* Version: *add-on version*
+`com.haulmont.addon.zookeeper:cubazk-global:1.3.0`

 Launch ZooKeeper on your network.
 Further, it is assumed that the ZooKeeper address is `192.168.0.1:2181`.